gwkkwg/asdf-install/website/source/tutorial/old-index.md

 ASDF-INSTALL will check

-  * if the signature exists,
+  * if the signature exists on your computer,
   * if there is a GPG trust relationship between the package signer and you (i.e. that the package comes from someone whose key you've signed, or someone else you have GPG trust with has signed), and
   * if the signer is listed in your [personal list of valid suppliers of Lisp code][103].